johnkerl/miller/docs6/docs/reference-dsl-control-structures.md

 x=1,y=2,3=,4=,5=,foo=bar
 </pre>

 A `break` or `continue` within nested conditional blocks or if-statements will, of course, propagate to the innermost loop enclosing them, if any.
 A `break` or `continue` outside a loop is a syntax error that will be flagged as soon as the expression is parsed, before any input records are ingested.

 The existence of `while`, `do-while`, and `for` loops in Miller's DSL means that you can create infinite-loop scenarios inadvertently.
 In particular, please recall that DSL statements are executed once if in `begin` or `end` blocks, and once *per record* otherwise.
-For example, **while (NR < 10) will never terminate as NR is only incremented between records**.
+For example, **while (NR < 10) will never terminate**.
+The [`NR` variable](reference-dsl-variables.md#built-in-variables) is only incremented between records, and each DSL expression is invoked once per record: so, once for `NR=1`, once for `NR=2`, etc.

+If you do want to loop over records, see [Operating on all records](operating-on-all-records.md) for some options.

 ## For-loops

 While Miller's `while` and `do-while` statements are much as in many other languages, `for` loops are more idiosyncratic to Miller.
 They are loops over key-value pairs, whether in stream records, out-of-stream variables, local variables, or map-literals: more reminiscent of `foreach`, as in (for example) PHP.
 There are **for-loops over map keys** and **for-loops over key-value tuples**.
 Additionally, Miller has a **C-style triple-for loop** with initialize, test, and update statements.
+Each is described below.

 As with `while` and `do-while`, a `break` or `continue` within nested control structures will propagate to the innermost loop enclosing them, if any, and a `break` or `continue` outside a loop is a syntax error that will be flagged as soon as the expression is parsed, before any input records are ingested.